 Let us look at how sarees lend a touch of grandeur and cheery vibes to different festivals in the country.

-Dazzling Diwali Of course, sweets and lights are a big part of Diwali!
-But the festival of lights is also about radiant Kanjivarams in South India and heavily worked Benarasis in the North.
+Of course, sweets and lights are a big part of Diwali!
+But the festival of lights is also about radiant kanjivarams in South India and heavily worked Benarasis in the North.
 People never miss buying new outfits during this festival.
 In India, Diwali shopping is often a frenzied family affair, especially so for the women in the family, as they strive to buy the perfect saree that they will always cherish.
-Apart from traditional silks, trendy silk-cotton, light tussar and dreamy linen sarees are also in vogue these days.
+Apart from traditional silk, trendy silk-cotton, light tussar and dreamy linen sarees are also in vogue these days.

 The power of colour

-Id is the festival of everlasting happiness and feasting.
+Eid is the festival of everlasting happiness and feasting.
 Women in India bring out their best silks and satins for this festival.
-In the North, Benarasi sarees with zari buttas or satin sarees with zardosi work are the preferred choice, while in the South women vote for traditional silk sarees with embroidery or gold border.
+In the North, Benarasi saree with zari buttas or satin saree with zardosi work are the preferred choice, while in the South women vote for traditional silk sarees with embroidery or gold border.

 Sarees and festivals make a potent combination, don’t they?